Skip to content

 Add guardrails to the subscriptions model:

-• monthly_fee_cents should be 0 or greater (no negative fees)
+• monthly_fee_dollars should be 0 or greater (no negative fees)

-• monthly_fee_cents should be 0 only when subscription_status = 'trialing'
+• monthly_fee_dollars should be 0 only when subscription_status is 'trialing'

 • The table should have at least 5 rows